Can't find the answer to your question here? Please contact the Foundation, and we will be glad to assist you.

 When you partner with the Foundation, we work closely with the leadership of your organization to help establish a fund that supports your goals for today and in the future.
 As an additional benefit, the Foundation handles the administration of the fund, leaving your staff and board free to focus on what matters — your mission on behalf of the community.

-A Nonprofit Endowment Fund can help to meet future needs by providing a relatively constant source of operating income.
+A Nonprofit Fund can help to meet future needs by providing a relatively constant source of operating income.
 The fund can be opened for a minimum of $10,000 and donors may use cash, stock, or other assets to grow the fund over time.
-To learn more about the benefits of partnering with the Foundation by opening a Nonprofit Endowment Fund, please visit our Nonprofit Endowments page.
+To learn more about the benefits of partnering with the Foundation by opening a Nonprofit Fund, please visit our Nonprofit Funds page.

 The Foundation is committed to providing our nonprofit partners with opportunities for continued learning and insights into new technology and resources.
 (In fact, we think of Big Day of Giving as one huge capacity-building program, in addition to a fundraising challenge!)